 Attendance Matters

-To report a student absence, please call 0191 814 3890 then select option 2
+To report a child's absence, please contact us on 0191 814 3890 then select option 2, alternatively you can contact our Guidance Support Officer on 07555227903

 Registration

-The school gates close at 8.30am.
+The school gates close at 8.25am.

 The school operates a “First Day Response System” which means that parents are contacted on the first morning of an unreported absence.

-The Education Welfare Officer is responsible for monitoring lateness and sanctions for lateness.
+Our Guidance Support Team is responsible for monitoring lateness and sanctions for lateness.

 What happens if you are late for school?